sunjiangming/PRS_MCCP/README.md

 -  Outputs

-    In total, 6 columns were reported.
+    In total, 6 columns would be reported.
+One can filter the predictions by setting a confidence level, as well as comparing prob_control and prob_case.
 ```
     predictStatus: Predicted disease status (1:disease; 0:control)